 [insert Closing Date]

-FOR VALUE RECEIVED, Owner Trust, a Delaware business trust whose principal place of business is at Rodney Square North Market Street, Wilmington, Delaware 19870-0001 (the “Trust”) promises to pay to the order of [insert name of Lender in capital letters] ( the “Payee”) on the Repayment Date (as defined in the Facility Agreement referred to below) the lesser of (x) [insert amount of Lender’s Commitment in numbers] and (y) the unpaid principal amount of the Advance made by Payee to the Trust under the Facility Agreement referred to below.
+FOR VALUE RECEIVED, G-Future Interest J.M.
+Owner Trust, a Delaware business trust whose principal place of business is at Rodney Square North Market Street, Wilmington, Delaware 19870-0001 (the “Trust”) promises to pay to the order of [insert name of Lender in capital letters] ( the “Payee”) on the Repayment Date (as defined in the Facility Agreement referred to below) the lesser of (x) [insert amount of Lender’s Commitment in numbers] and (y) the unpaid principal amount of the Advance made by Payee to the Trust under the Facility Agreement referred to below.

 The Trust also promises to pay interest on the unpaid principal amount of the Advance borrowed hereunder from the date hereof paid at the rates and at the times which shall be determined in accordance with the provisions of the Facility Agreement dated as of [                                          ], 1999 (as such Facility Agreement may be amended from time to time, the “Facility Agreement”), among the Trust, Canadian Imperial Bank of Commerce, as Agent, ABN AMRO BANK N.V., FIRST UNION NATIONAL BANK and NATIONAL AUSTRALIA BANK LIMITED as Co-Agents, and the financial institutions named therein.